 Fund for Investigative Journalism

-The Fund for Investigative Journalism awards grants, averaging $5,000, three or four times per year to freelance or independent journalists who need support for travel and other reporting expenses.
+The Fund for Investigative Journalism awards grants, up to $10,000, three or four times per year to freelance or independent journalists who need support for travel and other reporting expenses.
 Proposals should break new ground and expose wrongdoing in the public and private sectors.
 The Fund accepts applications for projects on domestic and international issues.
 Applications from ethnic media are strongly encouraged.
 Several types of grants are available: Regular ($10,000 max with deadlines three or four times a year); Seed funding: Small grants, up to $2,500, for preliminary reporting that can lead to full investigations; Expedited grants for urgent stories; Follow-up grants for timely stories after initial investigations (rolling); Emergency grants for stories on threats to democracy in the U.S. (rolling basis); and Diversity fellowships (info posted here when applications open).

 Grady-Stack Award for Interpreting Chemistry for the Public

 To recognize, encourage and stimulate outstanding reporting directly to the public, which materially increases the public's knowledge and understanding of chemistry, chemical engineering, and related fields.
 Work may have been disseminated through the press, radio, television, films, the lecture platform, books, or pamphlets for the lay public.
 Applications must include formal nomination and optional support forms, publications and patent list, and biographical sketch or curriculum vitae.
 Winner receives $5,000, a medallion with a presentation box, and a certificate.
 Up to $2,500 for travel expenses to the meeting at which the award will be presented will be reimbursed.
 The medallion will be presented during the award address.

 GRID-Arendal Investigative Environmental Journalism Grants